JKarg-Xeb/Team_Project_Biosingals_2D_3D/README.md

 1. **Verify Write Permissions:**

-   Ensure that the server has the necessary permissions to write to the `data` directory.
+   Ensure that the server has the necessary permissions to write to the `server/data` directory.

    ```bash
    ls -ld server/data